 Have you got drainage problems?
-Now is a time to fix that when summer chores aren’t demanding your attention.
+When summer chores aren’t demanding your attention, now is a time to fix that.
 For drainage issues, you need a professional.
 Check out Jason Hanna’s, Director of Customer Services in our landscape division, blog, “Protecting Your Investment: Drainage Solutions.”

-Anytime is always the best time for amending your soil, but now is a perfect time as you put the garden to bed.
+Anytime is always the best time for amending your soil, but now is perfect as you put the garden to bed.

-If you have wet spots, do soil prep now to get a jump on spring.
-Add permatill (also good for voles) and soil enhancers.
+If you have wet spots, do soil prep now to jump on spring.
+Add permatill (also suitable for voles) and soil enhancers.
 We carry Daddy Pete’s Soil Enhancer, which helps break up clay and loosens the soil.
 Use it for soil amendment or mulching.
 Add it to that spot where you want a perennial bed, but it doesn’t percolate well.

-As you’re cleaning out the vegetable garden, add a layer of compost and shredded leaves, turning the leaves into the soil as you go.
+As you clean the vegetable garden, add a layer of compost and shredded leaves, turning the leaves into the soil as you go.
 Improving the soil is the number one job for gardeners.